Lyfyfision/java-animal-reg/README.md

 # Animal registration

-As mentioned above, this is a simple animal registration data-matching system that is based on counting matches between data and required rules
+This is a simple animal registration data-matching system that counts matches between data and required rules.

 ## Built with